katherinew5896/sep10-freedom-project/tool/learning-log.md

 </html>
 ````

-I will be using blender to make a 3D model of a roblox or I might just use Aframe to make a model like what I did for the kitchen.
+I will be using blender to make a 3D model of a background or I might just use Aframe to make a model like what I did for the kitchen.

 A picture of what I did using Aframe.